maxgraustenzel-create/community/proposals/new/Custom-Project-Roles.md

 - **Discriminator pattern:** `role_permission.role_type` distinguishes 'project-role' (users/groups) from 'robotaccount' (direct permissions)
 - **System admin only:** Only system administrators can create/modify custom roles (project admins assign roles, existing workflow unchanged)
 - **Built-in role protection:** Built-in roles can be modified but not deleted; modifications are tracked and reversible
+- **Caching out of scope of the proposal:** Instance scoped caching may provide a mean to mitigate the performance impact resulting from an additional DB query.
+However the caching implementation needs to be carefully alligned with the overall Harbor architecture and codebase and therefore require further discussion that shall not be part of this proposal.

 **Technical Architecture:**